CenturyLinkCloud/PublicKB/Ecosystem Partners/migrate-appfog-addon-to-addon-engine.md

 ```
 {
   "id": [Partner unique identifier for service instance provisioned],
+  "config": {
     "[VARIABLES]": [variables to be provided to service instance consumer],
     ...
   }
+}
 ```

-The Partner API response can provide any number of variables.
+The provision response must include an `id` value that represents the service instance unique identifier from the Partner's side.
+The Partner API response can provide any number of additional variables.
 For instance, a MySQL service might provide a response like:

 ```
 {
-  "id": "1111-2222-333-44444"
+  "id": "1111-2222-333-44444",
+  "config": {
-  "hostname": "mysqlhost.partner.com",
+    "HOSTNAME": "mysqlhost.partner.com",
-  "jdbcUrl": "jdbc:mysql://mysqlhost.partner.com:3306/db-abc123?user=G3nU$3r\u0026password=correcthorsebatterystaple",
+    "JDBC_URL": "jdbc:mysql://mysqlhost.partner.com:3306/db-abc123?user=G3nU$3r\u0026password=correcthorsebatterystaple",
-  "name": "db-abc123",
+    "DBNAME": "db-abc123",
-  "password": "correcthorsebatterystaple",
+    "PASSWORD": "correcthorsebatterystaple",
-  "port": 3306,
+    "PORT": 3306,
-  "uri": "mysql://G3nU$3r:correcthorsebatterystaple@mysqlhost.partner.com:3306/db-abc123?reconnect=true",
+    "MYSQL_URL": "mysql://G3nU$3r:correcthorsebatterystaple@mysqlhost.partner.com:3306/db-abc123?reconnect=true",
-  "username": "G3nU$3r"
+    "USERNAME": "G3nU$3r"
   }
+}
 ```

-All of the attributes and their values returned in the provision response body are then provided to the consumer of the service instance.
+All of the attributes and their values returned in the provision response body's `config` block are then provided to the consumer of the service instance.

 The deprovision request has only been slightly modified.
 The current AppFog Add-ons expect the URL to be `[base_url]/phpfog/resources/:id`.
 The path `/phpfog/resources` is no longer needed for Add-on Engine integration.
 Here is an example request: